sourceallies/interviews/README.md

 ## Pairing Session

-The purpose of this interview is to further gauge your technical ability and to get a sense of what it’s like to work with you.
+The purpose of this interview is to further gauge your technical ability and to get a sense of what it's like to work with you.

-We use a project to guide our discussion, but we don't have to finish the project.
-We only need to get far enough along to get a good sense of your technical ability.
+During the session, we'll work together on a TDD (Test-Driven Development) kata - a small coding exercise where we write tests first, then implement code to make them pass.
+Each project includes a basic starter with passing tests, and we'll collaborate to extend the functionality.
+We don't need to finish the exercise; we just need to get far enough along to get a good sense of your technical ability and problem-solving approach.

 To create a positive experience for virtual pairing sessions, please have reliable camera and audio ready.